Mark Kurlansky

-Mark Kurlansky (December 7, 1948) is an American journalist and writer of general interest non-fiction.
-He has written a number of books of fiction and non-fiction.
-His 1997 book, Cod: A Biography of the Fish That Changed the World (1997), was an international bestseller and was translated into more than 15 languages.
-His book Nonviolence: Twenty-five Lessons From the History of a Dangerous Idea (2006) was the non-fiction winner of the 2007 Dayton Literary Peace Prize.
+Mark Kurlansky (December 7, 1948) is an American journalist and author who has written a number of books of fiction and nonfiction.
+His 1997 book, Cod: A Biography of the Fish That Changed the World (1997), was an international bestseller and was translated into more than fifteen languages.
+His book Nonviolence: Twenty-five Lessons From the History of a Dangerous Idea (2006) was the nonfiction winner of the 2007 Dayton Literary Peace Prize.

-Life and work
+Early life and education

 Kurlansky was born in Hartford, Connecticut on December 7, 1948.
 He attended Butler University, where he earned a BA in 1970.
+He started his career as a playwright.
+He was a theatre major at college and wrote seven or eight plays, a few of which were produced.
+He later said that he became "frustrated with theatre, which is to say I became frustrated with Broadway".

+Career

-From 1976 to 1991 he worked as a correspondent in Western Europe for the Miami Herald, The Philadelphia Inquirer, and eventually the Paris-based International Herald Tribune.
+From 1976 to 1991, he worked as a correspondent in Western Europe for the Miami Herald, The Philadelphia Inquirer, and eventually the Paris-based International Herald Tribune.
 He moved to Mexico in 1982, where he continued to practice journalism.
-In 2007 he was named the Baruch College Harman writer-in-residence.
+In 2007, he was named the Baruch College Harman writer-in-residence.